paulio11/P4-Squigl-Twitter-Clone/TESTING.md

 [Back to top 🔺](#testing)

 ## Automated Testing
 My goal for automated testing was to reach 100% coverage using the Python library [Coverage](https://pypi.org/project/coverage/). **100% coverage was achieved** excluding `manage.py` as this is built in django code.
-I further developed each test to cover things such as testing for login requirements and changes to the database, **see each test file for full list of things tested for**.
+I further developed each test to cover things such as testing for login requirements and changes to the database. **See each test file for full list of things tested for**.

 <details>
     <summary><strong>Coverage Report</strong></summary>